Five Ways To Improve GMB Ranking

 #4 – Embedded Google Map

 If you go to our contact page, you’ll see an embedded Google map.
-It’s good practice to have your businesses Google Places listing embedded on your contact page.
+It’s good practice to have your businesses Google My Business listing embedded on your contact page.
 This way Google can be certain you are located at the address you have listed by confirming that with your Places listing.

 Embedding is easy.
 Simply search your business name while in Google Maps.
 Once you have found it click on three lines beside your business name in the search bar on the top left.
 Then you can click on “Share or Embed Map”.